Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 When sending goodwill letters, it’s important to not keep your expectations too high.
 Lenders are obligated to report late payments to the credit bureaus and are under no obligation to remove your negative information unless there is some type of error with the reporting.
 So give it a try, hope for the best, and consider it a surprise if it works in your favor.

-There aren’t many drawbacks to sending in a goodwill letter but there are a few potential drawbacks that could happen.
+There aren’t many drawbacks to sending in a goodwill letter but there are a few potential negative outcomes that could happen.
 These drawbacks are pretty rare but it’s still a good idea to be aware of the potential negative aspects of sending in such a letter just in case you have bad luck.

 If you think there might be any grounds for disputing the late payments as inaccurate, you want to be careful about taking responsibility for the late payment.
 Sometimes lenders will use your goodwill letter against you as an admission of fault for a late payment.
 In the case of student loans where you might have ground to argue that a deferment or forbearance was not processed properly, this is something to be aware of.